seanyoung/cir/irp/doc/irp_introduction.md

 * `m`: milliseconds.
 The value is value is mulitplied by 1000.
 * `u`: microseconds.
 The value is used as-is.
-* `p`: pulses.
+* `p`: periods.
 The value is the number of carrier periods.
-The carrier period calculated by `1000000 / carrier_in_hz`.
+The carrier period calculated with `1000000 / carrier_in_hz`.
 * no suffix: units.
 The value is multiplied by the unit value from the general spec.

 ## The bit spec